fromnepal/fromnepal.github.io/docs/notes/2024/10/24/amzn.md

 - Customers may have between 1 to 100,000 photos/videos to back up.
 - The app should discern between previously uploaded and new content.
 - It should resume backups after crashes, phone shutdowns, or lost internet connections.

+System Design Interview - Chapter 1: Scale from zero to millions of users

+## Single server setup
+Everything is running on one server
+    i. web app
+    ii. database
+    iii. cache
+    ... etc